Laser Holograms

 Overview

-In this post I'm going to talk a lot about laser holography, a bit of a "lost art" of photography which many people and companies heralded as the successor to analog film.
+In this post I'm going to talk a lot about laser holography, a bit of a "lost art" of photography which many people and companies (Polaroid)heralded as the successor to analog film.
 Alas, holograms lost out to digital photography, and today it's rarely practiced.
 Anyway, I'm going to tell you a bit about them, and then share all my tacit knowledge that I've learned from trying to make them 10+ times across two years.

 Background